sigpwny/2023-ectf-uiuc/docs/protocol.md

 ### UNLOCK_CHAL
 Sends a challenge from the car to the fob in order to authenticate.
-The challenge is encrypted with the fob's public key and contains a generated nonce value (64 bit integer).
+The challenge contains a generated nonce value (64 bit integer), along with a signature of the nonce using  the car's secret key.
 In order to complete the challenge, the fob must add 1 to the nonce and send the result in an `UNLOCK_RESP` to the car.

 ### UNLOCK_RESP
 Send by the fob to the car.
-The nonce value from `UNLOCK_CHAL` is incremented and encrypted with the car's public key.
+The nonce value from `UNLOCK_CHAL` is incremented and sent, along with a signature of the modified nonce using the fob's secret key.
+The fob should only send a response after validating the signature included in `UNLOCK_CHAL`.

 ### UNLOCK_GOOD
-If the challenge was solved, then the car should now be unlocked.
+If the challenge was solved (and the signature from `UNLOCK_RESP` is valid), then the car should now be unlocked.
 This message is sent from the car asking the fob for its stored features.

 ### UNLOCK_FEAT
 This is sent from the fob to the car and contains the feature numbers as well